 Julia Hallman is a senior majoring in Diplomacy and International Relations with two minors in Russian and Environmental Studies.
 Julia has been working as a research assistant with DiploLab for two semesters now.
 She is a contributor to the Global Current and is a member of Women of Diplomacy, and Slavic Club.
 Her interests are in climate change, sustainable development, and international security.

-Nana Kodua is a junior majoring in the School of Diplomacy’s 3+2 B.S./M.A International Relations Dual Degree Program with minors in Spanish and Economics.
+Nana Kodua is a senior majoring in the School of Diplomacy’s 3+2 B.S./M.A International Relations Dual Degree Program with minors in Spanish and Economics.
 Nana is a resident assistant, Inclusion Alliance peer leader, Division of Volunteer Efforts work-study, and a Martin Luther King Jr. Scholarship Association scholar and committee co-chair.
 Her interests include development and relief, conflict and security, and conflict resolution.

 R. Joseph Huddleston is an Assistant Professor in the School of Diplomacy and International Relations.
 He specializes in diplomacy by rebel groups, dynamics in intrastate conflict, and research design.
 His current work focuses on diplomatic activities of secessionist, separatist, and self-determination movements, as well as how international actors help or hinder separatist groups apart from diplomatic recognition.
 He also studies how civilian populations respond to violence and economic disruption in civil war.
 Dr. Huddleston has published in the Journal of Peace Research, the Journal of Conflict Resolution, The Wall Street Journal, Foreign Policy, Foreign Affairs, as well as in policy reports for government agencies and other peer-reviewed outlets.